Dhyey-Patel28/SegLungAI/README.md

 ---

 ### Technical Background
 The project utilizes Python and machine learning frameworks like TensorFlow and PyTorch, focusing on semantic segmentation techniques.
 Tools such as OpenCV will be used for image processing.
-The model will be trained on 30 anonymized neonatal chest CT/MRI scans provided by Cincinnati Children’s Hospital.
+The model will be trained on 30 anonymized neonatal chest MRI scans provided by Cincinnati Children’s Hospital.

 ---

 ### Approach
 1. **Data Preprocessing**: Initial image pre-processing includes resizing, normalization, and augmentation techniques to improve model performance.
-2. **Model Development**: Implementing a U-Net model with a ResNet-34 backbone to achieve precise lung segmentation.
+2. **Model Development**: Implementing a U-Net model with a ResNet-50 backbone to achieve precise lung segmentation.
 3. **Evaluation**: Iteratively improving the model using metrics like Dice Similarity Coefficient (DSC) and Intersection over Union (IoU).
 4. **Automation**: Developing a pipeline to generalize segmentation capabilities across various neonatal imaging datasets.

 ---

 ### Goals
-1. **Segment Neonatal Lungs from MRI/CT Scans**
+1. **Segment Neonatal Lungs from MRI Scans**
    - Create a robust pipeline for lung segmentation using semantic segmentation techniques.
    - Achieve high accuracy and reduce manual corrections.